Expats share tips on how to spot scams in the Berlin apartment rental market and avoid unscrupulous fraudsters like a boss.

 That’s actually how we came across our first rental scam on our Berlin apartment hunt round 2!
-And the frustration gave us the inspiration to write this post to share our personal experience.
+And the frustration gave us the inspiration to write this guide to share our personal experience.

 Unfortunately, it’s next to impossible to prevent fraudsters from listing rental scams on reputable apartment search websites.
 So you just need to be extra careful and mindful when renting in Berlin or any other city in Germany.

-Related post: Moving to Berlin and have no idea which area you should stay in?
+Related Guide: Moving to Berlin and have no idea which area you should stay in?
 Don’t worry!
 Read our Berlin Neighborhoods and Districts guide to find the right area for you.